Genivia/ugrep/README.md

     -m [MIN,][MAX], --min-count=MIN, --max-count=MAX
             Require MIN matches, stop after MAX matches when specified.
 Output MIN to MAX matches.
-For example, -m1 outputs the first match and -cm1, (with comma) counts non-zero matches.
+For example, -m1 outputs the first match and -cm1, (with a comma) counts nonzero matches.
+If -u is specified, each individual match counts.
 See also option -K.
     --max-files=NUM
             Restrict the number of files matched to NUM.
 Note that --sort or -J1 may be specified to produce replicable results.
 If --sort is